 Quite rare in gardens, this has long been one of our favorite clones.
 Delicate flowers open a deep, rich salmon, and fade over the course of several days.
 Large panicles of flowers hover above leaflets strongly flushed with red in spring.
 Spreads 4 to 5" a year forming a gorgeous mass of riotous color in spring.
 14" tall.
 Semi-evergreen. $12

 During his last stop in S. Korea in 1997, Darrell crawled up a nearly dry stream bed beneath dense scrub for this treasure.
 It produces glowing yellow 1-1/2” flowers, each with a narrow brown halo surrounding the signal.
 Flowers are held on 6” stems above the expanding leaves.
 Semi-evergreen to 12”.
 Best with 3-4 hours of sun here, it grows in bright shade and perhaps even full sun.
-Drought tolerant.
 Produces a substantial, grassy-leaved clump after several years.
 Not available in 2017.